4GeeksAcademy/python-functions-programming-exercises/exercises/05-Defining-vs-Calling-a-function/README.md

 and global (outside of the function).

 **The Return**: not every function needs to return something, but it is recommended that it does.
-Tip: returning `None` is a good default for when you, still, doesn't know if you need to return something.
+Tip: returning `None` is a good default for when you, still, don't know if you need to return something.

 Example of a function: